10 Most spoken African Languages in Africa

-In a continent rich with diversity as Africa is, there are 200 languages from over 100 tribes and countries but not all languages are equally popular.
-Of all the diverse languages, tribes and groups, there are 10 languages that are more widely spoken than others.
+In a continent as rich with diversity as Africa is, there are an estimated 2000 African languages from over 3000 tribes and countries.
+However, not all languages are equally popular.
+Of all the diverse languages, tribes, and groups, there are 10 languages that are more widely spoken than others.

 #10 – Berber